AdarshZolekar/Claude-Function-Calling/README.md

 # Claude AI — Function Calling (Tool Use) in Python

-A clean, multi-tool demonstration of Claude's **tool use (function calling)** capability using the Anthropic Python SDK.
+A clean & multi-tool demonstration of Claude's **tool use (function calling)** capability using the Anthropic Python SDK.

 ---